Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In recent years, it has been found that carriers of specific uroepithelial receptors and persons not secreting the protective enzyme fucosyltransferase are more likely to develop pyelonephritis.
+In recent years, it has become clear that carriers of specific uroepithelial receptors and individuals who do not secrete the protective enzyme fucosyltransferase are more prone to developing pyelonephritis.
 The enzyme fucosyltransferase blocks bacterial adhesion to uroepithelial receptors.

 Factors predisposing to pyelonephritis:

-- The presence of kidney disease in the family, especially the mother.
+- Presence of kidney disease in the family, especially in the mother.

 - Infectious diseases of the mother during pregnancy, especially acute pyelonephritis or exacerbation of chronic.

-- Congenital fetal hypotrophy, ZVUR and ischemic-hypoxic conditions of the central nervous system, kidneys.
+- Congenital fetal malnutrition, intrauterine growth restriction and ischemic-hypoxic conditions of the central nervous system and kidneys.

 - Diseases of the gastrointestinal tract, both acute and chronic.